 *

-In his remarks about the Lexicon, Christopher Tolkien said, "Some early phonological description does exist for Qenya, but this became through later alterations and substitutions such a baffling muddle (while the material is in any case intrinsically extremely complex) that I have been unable to make use of it."
-(LT1, p.
-247.)
-This description, called "The Sounds of Qenya", is also extremely interesting, as it traces the phonological development of the language from its origins in primitive Eldarin.
-Because of the light it throws on both the Qenya Lexicon and the Gnomish Lexicon, we have included this Qenya Phonology in Parma Eldalamberon No.12.
+In his remarks about the Lexicon, Christopher Tolkien said, "Some early phonological description does exist for Qenya, but this became through later alterations and substitutions such a baffling muddle (while the material is in any case intrinsically extremely complex) that I have been unable to make use of it" (LT1, p.
+247).
+This description, called "The Sounds of Qenya," is also very interesting, as it traces the phonological development of the language from its origins in primitive Eldarin.
+Because of the light it throws on both the Qenya Lexicon and the Gnomish Lexicon, we have included this Qenya Phonology in Parma Eldalamberon No. 12.

 *